dfbarrero/rosCourse/assignments/motion.md

 ## Prerequisites

-Install the ROS package ros_stdr_ga, available [here](https://github.com/dfbarrero/ros_stdr_ga).
-Follow the instructions available in the previous link.
+Install the following ROS packages:

+* stdr_simulator
+* stdr_resources
+* stdr_gui
+* stdr_robot

+Download the [launch file](simple_room.launch), which contains the scenario for this assignment.
+Verify that you can correctly run the launch file with roslaunch.

-## Task
+## Practical assignment

-The task to perform in this assignmen is, at a first look, easy.
-Given the robot placed in the map shown in the figure, move it from its initial location in the bottom-left to the room located in the upper-right part of the map.
+The goal to achieve in this assignmen is, at a first look, easy.
+Given the robot placed in the map shown bellow, move it from its initial location on the point A to the point B.

 ![Map](simple_room.png)

+To this end, perform the following tasks:

+1.- Create a new ROS package named simple_controller.
+2.- Create a subfolder launch.
+3.- Move the simple_room.launch file to the launch folder.
+4.- Implement a Python node which moves the robot from A to B.

+This is not a task as easy as it seems.
+You will have to deal with several difficulties, please, ask the instructor as those difficulties arise.